Geonovum/ogc-api-testbed/README.md

 * any action on the server/VM is performed remotely
 * i.e. no direct access/login to/on the server/VM is required, only maybe for problem solving
 * remote actions can be performed manually or triggered by GitHub Workflows
-* all credentials (passwords, SSH-keys, etc) should be secured
+* all credentials (passwords, SSH-keys, etc) are secured
 * both a "stable" and "experimental" stack should be available

 The (DevOps-) components for this setup are: